thoughtbot/guides/style/README.md

 CoffeeScript
 ------------

+* Avoid conditional modifiers (lines that end with conditionals).
 * Initialize arrays using `[]`.
 * Initialize empty objects and hashes using `{}`.
 * Use hyphen-separated filenames, such as `coffee-script.coffee`.